-- Adopt DMATS 2045 LRTP (August 2016). - Ensure the region's Long-Range Planning process addresses the federal transportation planning factors (continuous). - Assess impact of policy choices on regional transportation system, land use, development and the financial capacity to guide decision making (continuous). - Process amendments to LRTP 2045 as necessary (as needed). - Travel Demand Model will be maintained and updated (continuous). - Perform model runs and analyses, and produce reports (continuous). - Alter transportation networks as necessary to reflect current and anticipated results (as needed). - Assess data requirements to support potential model enhancements (as needed). - Evaluate potential STP and Transportation Alternative projects (continuous). - Coordinate all model improvement/update efforts with the Iowa DOT, Office of Systems Planning (as needed). - Monitor the local land use plans and their implementations as they impact development on the metro area transportation system (as needed). - Facilitate efforts by the Iowa DOT looking at concerns regarding corridor management implemented through local land use plans (as needed). - Stay current on efforts at the federal and state levels to identify methods for integrating the environmental process with the transportation planning process (continuous). - Support the Iowa DOT's "Can Do" early concurrence process for environmental clearance and participate to the level necessary on specific projects (as needed). - Work with other MPOs to identify methods for early incorporation of environmental analysis into the project planning process (as needed). - Work on updating DMATs LRTP with regional Freight Plan (Fall of 2017) - Assist with other studies and projects recommended in DMATS 2045 LRTP (continuous). - Update the Tri State Trail Plan and work to integrate the metropolitan bicycle and pedestrian facilities with regional and statewide plans and facilities (completed by fall of 2018). - Participate in Mississippi River Trail (MRT) development as a member of Iowa's MRT

-Executive Committee (as needed).

-- Will participate on Dubuque Area chamber of commerce's Transportation group (continuous). - Help in developing and maintaining evacuation plan for the DMATS area for the future (as needed). - Continue to work on planning elements issues of the DMATS 2045 LRTP and create annual performance measures report (continuous).
+- Ensure the region's Long-Range Planning process addresses the federal transportation planning factors (continuous). - Assess impact of policy choices on regional transportation system, land use, development and the financial capacity to guide decision making (continuous). - Process amendments to LRTP 2045 as necessary (as needed). - Travel Demand Model will be maintained and updated (continuous). - Perform model runs and analyses, and produce reports (continuous). - Alter transportation networks as necessary to reflect current and anticipated results (as needed). - Assess data requirements to support potential model enhancements (as needed). - Evaluate potential STP and Transportation Alternative projects (continuous). - Coordinate all model improvement/update efforts with the Iowa DOT, Office of Systems Planning (as needed). - Monitor the local land use plans and their implementations as they impact development on the metro area transportation system (as needed). - Facilitate efforts by the Iowa DOT looking at concerns regarding corridor management implemented through local land use plans (as needed). - Stay current on efforts at the federal and state levels to identify methods for integrating the environmental process with the transportation planning process (continuous). - Work with other MPOs to identify methods for early incorporation of environmental analysis into the project planning process (as needed). - Work on updating DMATs LRTP with regional Freight Plan (Fall of 2017) - Assist with other studies and projects recommended in DMATS 2045 LRTP (continuous). - Update the Tri State Trail Plan and work to integrate the metropolitan bicycle and pedestrian facilities with regional and statewide plans and facilities (completed by fall of 2018). - Participate in Mississippi River Trail (MRT) development as a member of Iowa's MRT Executive Committee (as needed). - Will participate on Dubuque Area chamber of commerce's Transportation group (continuous). - Help in developing and maintaining evacuation plan for the DMATS area for the future (as needed).